mlstyszynski/techfest/README.md

 ### Lab environment

 The  environment is composed of the following vqfx nodes:
-- 3 x vQFX Spines ( Spine1-re/Spine2-re are the EVPN-VXLAN enabled spines in DC-1, Spine3-re in DC-2 is enabled with IP underlay routing only )
+- 3 x vQFX Spines ( Spine1-re/Spine2-re are the EVPN-VXLAN enabled spines in DC-1, Spine3-re in DC-2 )
-- 4 x vQFX Leafs (L2 leafs in Section-1 and L2L3 leafs in Section-2)
+- 4 x vQFX Leafs in DC-1
-- 3 x vQFX CEs (CE1-re/CE2-re dual homed to EVPN-VXLAN fabric in DC-1 and single-homed CE3-re in DC-2)
+- 3 x vQFX CEs (CE1-re/CE2-re dual homed to EVPN-VXLAN fabric in DC-1 and single-homed CE3-re in DC-2 to spine3-re)

 The underlay eBGP is already pre-provisioned in order to deliver full IP reachability between the loopback0.0 IP@.